GuohaoDai/guohaodai.github.io/_pages/about.md

   - /about.html
 ---

 Guohao Dai is a fourth-year undergraduate student majoring in Automation at [Shenzhen University](https://en.szu.edu.cn/), China.
-He was a research intern at [Beihang University](https://ev.buaa.edu.cn/)  under the supervision of [Prof. Wei W. Xing](https://wayxing.github.io/).
+Previously, He was a research intern at [Beihang University](https://ev.buaa.edu.cn/)  under the supervision of [Prof. Wei W. Xing](https://wayxing.github.io/).
 He is familiar with **yield analysis of circuits** and **multi-fidelity fusion model**.